emmabostian/FEM-design-systems-docs/lessons/design-system-checklist.md

 title: "Design system checklist"
 section: "Foundations of design systems"
 order: 10
+description: Having a design system checklist ensures your components are complete and ready for development.
+In this video we'll examine some aspects, such as accessibility, that you may want to include on your design checklist.
 ---

 Before a component is considered complete, it must meet several design and development requirements: